-Purslane is a vigorous plant rarely affected by diseases or pests except for purslane sawfly and the portulaca leafmining weevil.
-The larval form of purslane sawfly looks like a caterpillar and you can pick these off the plants.
+Purslane is a vigorous plant rarely affected by diseases or pests except for purslane sawfly and the portulaca leaf-mining weevil.
+The larval form of purslane sawfly looks like a caterpillar and can be picked off of the plants by hand.
 Severe infestations of these pests can kill the purslane.
 Adult sawflies emerge from the soil in late spring and lay several batches of eggs during the summer.
-Portulaca leafmining weevils are grublike in appearance and burrow into the leaves of purslane and you can see them below the leaf's surface.
+Portulaca leaf-mining weevils are grublike in appearance and burrow into the leaves of purslane, visible below the leaf's surface.
 Checking your plants regularly and removing pests or infested leaves when you see them is the best way to control these pests.

 Keep It in Check

 Purlsane that starts out as a decorative or edible plant in your garden can spread and begin competing with other plants if it is not kept under control.
 Purlsane seed pods contain numerous small seeds that spread within 14 to 16 days of the flowers opening their petals.
 These seeds are dispersed by wind, water and animals and can remain viable in the soil for years.
-You can prevent purslane from spreading out of control by pinching off its flowers as soon as seeds begin to develop.
+Prevent purslane from spreading out of control by pinching off its flowers as soon as seeds begin to develop.